Master of Science in Accountancy

 NOTE: Competence in the above prerequisite courses may be demonstrated by:

-- Waiver based on specialized work experience; must have documentation of work directly related to course to be waived; and must be approved by the MSA Coordinator or department chair.
-(Students requesting waiver of any prerequisite courses must petition the MSA Coordinator or department chair.
-Inquiries about a challenge examination or substitution for MGMT 306 should be directed to the Dean of Graduate Studies.)
+Waiver based on specialized work experience; must have documentation of work directly related to course to be waived; and must be approved by the MSA Coordinator or department chair.
+(Students requesting waiver of any prerequisite courses must petition the MSA Director or department chair.
+Inquiries about a challenge examination or substitution for the upper level wrting requirement should be directed to the Dean of Graduate Studies.

 Students who meet all entrance requirements except course prerequisites may be admitted to the program in a conditionally classified status until those prerequisite deficiencies are removed, at which time they will be advanced to classified graduate standing in the program.
-Only fully classified students, however, may enroll in 600-level courses unless they have written consent from the MSA Coordinator or department chair.
+Only fully classified students, however, may enroll in 6000-level courses unless they have written consent from the MSA Director or department chair.

 Advancement to Candidacy